jclehner/nmrpflash/README.md

 This usually means that flashing is in progress.
 On some devices, you may get a few hundred keep-alive requests before it eventually finishes!

+###### "TFTP block rollover.
+Upload might fail!"

+By default, file transfers using TFTP are limited to `65535 * 512` bytes (almost 32 MiB).
+Uploading files exceeding this limit might fail, depending on the device.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs